cruise-automation/webviz-rust-framework/wrflib/docs/src/tutorial_js_rust_bridge.md

 </html>
 ```
 ### What's new?
-- `wrf.initialize`, where our target name is our application name from Cargo.
+- `wrflib.initialize`, with a path to the `.wasm` file.
 This assumes our web server is at the same port that served this HTML.
-- `wrf.callRust`, where the first parameter specifies a `name` of associated logic in Rust.
+- `wrflib.callRust`, where the first parameter specifies a `name` of associated logic in Rust.
-- Importing `wrf_runtime` in our HTML.
+- Importing `wrflib_runtime` in our HTML.

 ### Results
 Load up the web page — in the console you should see your summed up result.
 Hooray!
 Baby steps.